MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 - Double-click on the zip file to open it.

-- Double-click on the "CQ and AA combined Analytics 20201105.pbit" template file.
+- Double-click on the "CQD Teams Auto Attendant & Call Queue Historical Report V1.60.pbit" template file.
 The Power BI Desktop should launch.

-- You will be prompted to select the CQD data pipeline region.
+- You'll be prompted to select the CQD data pipeline region.
 Select the region where your tenant is located.

   :::image type="content" source="media/cqd-teams-aa-cq-historical-report-01.png" alt-text="Screenshot selecting the CQD data pipeline region.":::